By State

 - Discuss With Physician – A physician has to sign off on a DNR order, so the patient and their doctor should discuss the consequences of a DNR before executing it.

-- Keep it Visible – The form (or an identifying bracelet if available in the patient’s state) should be kept near the patient and visible to medical staff so they know not to resuscitate the patient.
+- Keep it Visible – The form (or an identifying bracelet if available) should be kept near the patient and visible to medical staff so they know not to resuscitate the patient.

 A patient does not typically have to be terminally ill to request a DNR order.
-However, some states suggest or recommend that a DNR be executed for patients diagnosed by their physician with a life-threatening disease or a condition that would render CPR useless.
+However, in most states, it is recommended that a DNR be reserved for patients diagnosed with a life-threatening disease or a condition that would render CPR useless.